BlueTeamNinja/blueteamninja.github.io/_posts/2019-07-17-Bad-Phone-Bad-Browser.md

 # You've been using a Phone and Browser wrong this WHOLE TIME

 Here is how you spend the whole day with your phone on the charger and not lose the plot.

+Following these basics you can disconnect from most of your mobile interruptions and actually look people in the eye on an elevator again.
+If it's been awhile, there's a very real chance you'll feel mildly life a psychopath.

 ## Step 1:  Chrome Remote Desktop